thebeginning-life/thebeginning-life.github.io/content/Mark/principles.md

 These goals can be in tension with each other.
 The following principles guide how I have resolved these tensions.
 I’ve included specific examples where needed to clearly explain a thought.

 * Don’t change the meaning; simply update the style of English to the goals above.
-* Retain Mark’s “overuse” of the word “immediately”.
+* Retain Mark’s "overuse" of the word "immediately".
 It is this author’s belief that Mark is intentionally using repetition to make a point.
 * When a global mechanical search-and-replace update works, use it to retain continuity with the underlying Greek when possible.
 For example: *Behold* → *Look!*, *wilderness* → *desert*, *multitude* → *large crowd; great multitude → very large crowd.*, etc.
 * When appropriate, change to active voice.
-For example, in 1:26: “The unclean spirit convulsed the man, shrieked loudly, and came out of him.”
+For example, in 1:26: "The unclean spirit convulsed the man, shrieked loudly, and came out of him."
 * Simplify wording of lists to modern spoken English standards.
 1:26 above is an example of this.
 * A single thought gets a single sentence.
 Closely-related thoughts or those utilizing parallelism get a single sentence with semicolons separating each thought.
 * Break up excessively long sentances.
 But be careful to retain relative emphasis among thoughts present in the original.